winterpetrichor/SSSSS/README.md

 ## About the application

 The intent of this application is to allow your seed phrase to be easily and readily available to you, in a practical manner.
-It will encode and then split your seed phrase into shares, and obfuscate your seed phrase, so that it may be distributed among cloud services and/or local data storage methods, so that it will always be easily accessible, and you can decode it once the minimum number of shares (set by you) is met.
+It will encode and then split your seed phrase into shares, and encrypt your seed phrase with your password, so that it can be distributed among cloud services and/or local data storage methods, and will always be easily accessible.
+You can decrypt with your password once you can recover the minimum number of shares (set by you).

-In short, the software makes it signficantly easier for you to recover your seed phrase, with only a marginal, theoretical decrease in security.
+In short, the software makes it signficantly easier for you to recover your seed phrase, with only a marginal decrease in security.

 ### Simple language overview
 1) Turns your seed phrase into a number by encoding (not encryption), then uses Shamir's Secret Sharing to create shares from that number.
 See <https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing> for more on how this part works.